flybywiresim/docs/docs/pilots-corner/beginner-guide/preflight.md

 ## Nav Data

 The AIRAC cycle (nav data version) of MSFS's nav data is updated during MSFS's regular sim updates.
 It's important to take stock of what AIRAC cycle you are currently using for your flight planning and if it matches the current AIRAC cycle in MSFS.
-When using simBrief or other planning tools with older AIRAC cycles you may encounter `NOT IN DATABASE`, `AWY/WPT Mismatch` OR the [flight plan import](#flight-plan-import) may fail due to outdated/incorrect AIRAC cycle.
+When using simBrief or other planning tools with older AIRAC cycles, you may encounter `NOT IN DATABASE`, `AWY/WPT Mismatch` OR the [flight plan import](#flight-plan-import) may fail due to outdated/incorrect AIRAC cycle.

-Owning a Navigraph subscription gives you access to their standalone nav data addon for MSFS that pairs with their simBrief flight planning.
+Owning a Navigraph subscription gives you access to their standalone nav data add-on for MSFS that pairs with their simBrief flight planning.
 It will provide you with an up-to-date AIRAC alongside any revisions, and ensure compatibility when importing from simBrief or planning your flight manually.

 ## Flight Planning

 We highly recommend **not** using the built-in MSFS flight planner (World Map).
 We recommend using [SimBrief](https://www.simbrief.com/){target=new} as it is a great resource that provides routing and other information to successfully plan your flight.

-You can choose to use other software/websites to plan your route but when using simBrief we have a handy import feature as seen in the next section.
+You can choose to use other software/websites to plan your route, but when using simBrief we have a handy import feature as seen in the next section.
 Additionally, other tools often don't have the most current nav data AIRAC cycle available.

 !!! tip "Important Links for Flight Planning"
     - [SimBrief Website](https://www.simbrief.com/){target=new} (Flight Planning)